December 17, 2020 by MMR

 WASHINGTON – Retail sales slipped in November compared to the month before, as the surging pandemic suppressed store traffic.
 But sales were still up compared to last November, and the National Retail Federation still expects a happy holiday season for retailers.
 “Consumers held back on spending in November as virus rates spiked, states imposed retail restrictions and

-Chain Drug Review/MMR Video Forum, Nicholas Hall, Nicholas Hall Group of Companies, O-T-C business, Video Forum
+Video Forum: Nicholas Hall, Nicholas Hall Group

 Nicholas Hall is one of the world’s leading experts on consumer health care.
 In this week’s Video Forum, Hall, executive chairman and creative solutions director at the Nicholas Hall Group of Cos., analyzes the trends shaping the O-T-C business.
 The impact of e-commerce, sources of innovation, and emerging growth categories are among the topics addressed.